 All customer credit will be honoured under the terms of the Ofgem SoLR scheme.

 6) I owed money to Enstroga.
 Will I still have to pay it back?

 You will still be responsible for any outstanding debt owed on your energy contract.
 E.ON Next will let you know whether they will take on your debt or if you will have to work out a payment plan with an administrator, a company that takes over a failing business.

 7) I don’t want to be with E.ON Next.
 Can I switch to a different supplier?

 Once your account has been transferred from Enstroga to E.ON Next, you're free to switch to another supplier without incurring any exit fees or penalties.
 We work with a panel of top energy suppliers at Selectra, including British Gas and EDF.
 To learn more about our best deals, speak to an Energy Expert on 020 3936 0059 or a

 High energy bills?
 Call Selectra — Find out if you could pay less.

 Our Energy Team can sign you up to one of our partners’ tariffs fast.

 Tariffs & Prices

-The system of tariffs at Enstroga is simple and straight to the point.
-The company has one fixed and one variable tariff, which are available as duel-fuel or electricity-only.
-Both tariffs are available on a standard meter or Economy 7.
-At the moment Enstroga doesn’t offer any tariffs for prepayment customers.
+The system of tariffs at Enstroga was simple and straight to the point.
+The company had one fixed and one variable tariff, which were available as duel-fuel or electricity-only.
+Both tariffs were available on a standard meter or Economy 7.

 Enstroga Evergreen Fix